KILTprotocol/docs/docs/concepts/04_credentials/05_verification.md

 KILT allows a Verifier to check if the information in a credential presented by a claimer is correct and valid.
 With the presentation of the Credential, the Claimer also presents evidence that a third party (i.e., an Attester) ensured the correctness of the claimer’s attributes.

-The Verifier trusts this third party either because they trust its reputation directly or they trust a delegation structure that it is part of (e.g., State department issuing driving licenses).
+The Verifier trusts this third party either because they trust its reputation directly or they trust a delegation structure that it is part of (e.g., a State department issuing driving licenses).

 For the verification process:

-- The Claimer needs their credential and the private key associated with their identifier.
+- The Claimer needs their credential and the private key associated with their identifier
 - The Verifier needs the identifier of the trusted attester

 During the verification process the Claimer wants to prove three things to the Verifier: